 Handheld Android platform devices will be used as the primary data collection and recording method.
 These electronic devices are expensive and difficult to replace; please treat them carefully.
 The models that we currently use are NOT waterproof.
 Thus, waterproof protective cases are used in conjunction with the device.
-Occasionally you may have to take the device out of the waterproof case.
+Occasionally, you may have to remove the device from the waterproof case.
 Please do this away from the creek, preferably on dry ground.

-Below are primary device responsibilities, a basic navigation tutorial, and troubleshooting of the most commonly encountered errors.
-See the "Introduction to Devices, Survey123, OnX, and Backcountry Navigator" handout for a more detailed tutorial.
+Below are primary device responsibilities, a basic navigation tutorial, and troubleshooting the most commonly encountered errors.
+For a more detailed tutorial, see the "Introduction to Devices, Survey123, OnX, and Field Maps handout.

 - 1. Data entry Survey123

 - 2. Data Submission Wi-Fi

-- 3. Navigation BackCountry Navigator, onX Hunt
+- 3. Navigation "Field Maps", onX Hunt

 - 4. Photographs Camera